Experience Life with Stockholmers

 What to Expect by Joining the Visiting Host Program

 - Communication is key!
-Once DIS has made the match and facilitated the contact, it is up to both parties to share the responsibility in meeting up
+Once DIS has made the match and facilitated the contact, it is your responsibility to make the first contact.
+From there, it is up to both parties to initiate meeting up

 - You have an active role in an intercultural exchange.
 Not only will they share their side of the world with you, but you will share yours, too!